sahinmeric/ahorrapp.store/README.md

  * TODO: Adding a Content-Security-Policy (CSP) Header
 <br>

-### Summary
+### Changelog Summary
-* Backend - AWS EC2 Linux instance with NGINX and Gunicorn.
+* Backend deployment changed with AWS EC2 Linux instance with NGINX and Gunicorn.
-* Database - AWS RDS Postgres DB instance.
+* Database type changed to Postgres and created on AWS RDS instance.
-* Frontend - Recreated with Django MVT (model, view, template) design pattern.
+* Frontend recreated with Django MVT (model, view, template) design pattern in order to reduce usage of an extra server.
+A seperate frontend server with Node.js and Nuxt.js is now obsolete.
 * Domain name - Namecheap and SSL certificate is done via CertBot.